Understanding Gallbladder Surgery: When is Cholecystectomy Necessary?

 Robotic or Laparoscopic Cholecystectomy (Minimally Invasive):

-Over 750,000 cholecystectomies are performed each year in the United States
+Over 750,000 cholecystectomies are performed annually in the United States.

 Open Surgery (Less Common):

-Used in rare cases with more inflammation or scarring
+This method is used in rare cases involving more inflammation or scarring.

-New techniques and alternatives like robotic subtotal or fenestrating cholecystectomy help avoid larger incisions
+New techniques, like robotic subtotal or fenestrating cholecystectomy, may help avoid larger incisions.

 FAQs About Gallbladder Surgery